blentley/ForecastingElectricityDemand/README.md

 This analysis will focus on the NSW NEM region and air temperature at Bankstown Airport (chosen for its somewhat geographical 'average' of Sydney, NSW) for the 2016 calendar year.

 ### Acknowledgements
 I couldn't have made it this far without the knowledge shared by Dr Jason Brownlee and Jakob Aungiers, whose blogs were thoughtfully curated and easy to read.
+I'd highly encourage you to check them out.
 Respective links below:
 https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/
 http://www.jakob-aungiers.com/articles/a/LSTM-Neural-Network-for-Time-Series-Prediction